Footnoting History

 CHRISTINE CACCIPUOTI

-Christine has been in love with history since she was a small child watching Newsies on loop.
-She received her MA in medieval history from Fordham University largely due to the inspiration of Sharon Kay Penman's novels.
+Christine received her MA in medieval history from Fordham University .
 Now, she particularly loves studying the families of France’s Napoleon Bonaparte and England’s King Henry II.
-Christine co-edited Independent Scholars Meet the World: Expanding Academia beyond the Academy (University Press of Kansas, 2020), contributed to American National Biography, and has an essay on Elton John's "Candle in the Wind 1997" in One-Track Mind: Capitalism, Technology, and the Art of the Pop Song .
-In her spare time, Christine talks far too much about The History Boys, musical theater, and Disney.
-You can find more about her (including her blog) at ChristineCaccipuoti.com.
+She also enjoys diving into the intersection of history and her favorite pieces of pop culture.
+Christine has co-edited Independent Scholars Meet the World: Expanding Academia beyond the Academy (University Press of Kansas, 2020), contributed entries to American National Biography, and published chapters on topics including Newsies' Spot Conlon and Elton John's "Candle in the Wind 1997."
+In her spare time, Christine can be found supporting elephant conservation, attending the theater, and talking about all things Disney.
+She is a proud member of SAG-AFTRA and AEA.
+You can find more about her at ChristineCaccipuoti.com.

 Kristin Uscinski